morehang/ai-tng-script-generator/README.md

 The MVP intends to serve as a tool supplying AI-generated transcripts of brand new episodes of 'Star Trek: The Next Generation'.
 It can be utilized by creative writers in the industry to generate prompts for writing.
 A demo video showcasing the functionality is available on YouTube.

 The user interaction includes user login via Google OAuth, ordering of a new AI-generated transcript, entering payment details, and subsequently getting access to the generated script.
-However, the MVP version has certain
+However, the MVP version has certain limitations such as simplistic user management, simple UI/UX, lack of persistence of generated scripts, etc. More details on these can be found in the readme.

+## Future Developments

+Fut